falconmick/starward/docs/starward-graphql.md

 We do this because all we are doing with this code is defining a list of Types to resolve sub-queries from other queries that utilise ACF.

+Whenever you create a new FlexibleContentUnion resolver type (above) you must also:

+1. Create a bundle for that Type inside of app/components/Acf/Layouts/index.js and add it to the flexibleContentBundles array
+2. Add your type to the FlexibleContentUnion definition inside of app/component/Acf/FlexibleContentUnion/index.js
+3. Add to the acf fragment your type and it's query (for example, if your using ACF in the Page query, you would add to: app/apollo/fragments/pageFragment.js, see FormSection under queryable)
+4. Prepend your Query inside of WP ACF with: `__queryable__` i.e. __queryable__FormSection

 ## Type Module System

 A late inclusion into Apollo GraphQL for Starward is the idea of modules.
 Previously all types and their resolvers were hooked up into